-Shirley Otis-Green, MSW, MA, ACSW, LCSW, OSW-C is a licensed clinical social worker and founder of Collaborative Caring dedicated to enhancing excellence in the delivery of culturally-congruent, person-centered and family-focused interprofessional care.
+Shirley Otis-Green, MSW, MA, ACSW, LCSW, OSW-C, FNAP is a licensed clinical social worker and founder of Collaborative Caring dedicated to enhancing excellence in the delivery of culturally-congruent, person-centered and family-focused interprofessional care.
 Shirley’s education, research and consultation efforts focus on quality-of-life, palliative care, leadership development and creating meaningful organizational change.

 Palliative Care Consultant: Quality care is person-centered, family-focused and culturally congruent.
 The integration of palliative care principles (attention to the physical, psychological, social and spiritual concerns of the patient and family) offers an evidence-informed strategy to achieve the highest level of person-centered care.
 This “whole-person” perspective allows for the customized individualization of care recommended by regulatory bodies and third party-payers.